 Other organic by-products such as empty fruit bunches and Palm Oil Mill Effluent (POME) are applied to the soil to boost nutrient levels, prevent soil erosion and to help manage moisture levels.

 More significantly, POME is fed into Asian Agri’s biogas plants which use bacteria to break down the organic waste into methane, which is then used to generate clean and renewable power.
-Asian Agri currently has seven out of the 20 biogas plants it intends to build by 2020.
+Asian Agri has ten biogas plants which have been praised by the Indonesian government for helping meet the target for new energy supply, 25 per cent of which is slated to come from renewable sources.

 With the biogas plants, Asian Agri further supports yet another SDG – Goal 7 on affordable and clean energy.
 Each plant produces 2.2MW of electricity, enough to power the adjacent mill and provide 1.5MW to local communities.